GOAL: Community members learn skills to become financially independent.

 • 84 United Way’s Financial Stability Coalition established the Finance and Investment Challenge Bowl event, driving student interest & engagement in financial education.

-• $1,294.52 was the average return received by the 48 individuals who utilized MyFreeTaxes to file for free in 2023.
+• $2,422 was the average return received by individuals in south Wood County who filed for free with MyFreeTaxes in 2024.

 • 2,391 hours of quality child care were provided through a partner program in 2023 allowing parents to remain employed.